aspose-cells/Aspose.Cells-API-References/english/go-cpp/SlicerCacheItem/SetSelected/_index.md

 ## SetSelected function

-Specifies whether the SlicerItem is selected or not.
+Specifies whether the SlicerCacheItem is selected or not.

 ```go